 When left untreated, ADHD symptoms often force affected individuals to turn to harmful coping mechanisms, such as the use of drugs or alcohol to self-medicate and achieve some measure of control over their lives.

-Studies have shown that individuals with untreated ADHD are more likely to develop substance abuse disorders than those without the condition.
+Studies have shown that adults with untreated ADHD are more likely to develop substance abuse disorders than those without the condition.
 While the exact reason for this link is not fully understood, it is believed that the impulsivity and poor decision-making skills associated with ADHD may contribute to developing a substance abuse disorder.
-Additionally, individuals with untreated ADHD may participate in risky behaviors to seek out thrill and excitement.
+Additionally, adults with untreated ADHD may participate in risky behaviors to seek out thrill and excitement.